P. Thompson – Cozy Mystery Author

 The Curious Cat Explores New Waters

 Lucy’s floating home The Curious Cat finds a temporary mooring in picturesque Burybridge for the annual Heritage Festival.
-This 40-foot narrowboat, painted deep blue with traditional crimson and gold roses and castles, continues to serve as both sanctuary and mobile base of operations.
+This 57-foot narrowboat, painted deep blue with traditional crimson and gold roses and castles, continues to serve as both sanctuary and mobile base of operations.

-The boat’s cosy interior—with its warming multi-fuel stove, compact galley, and forward cabin that doubles as Lucy’s painting studio—provides the perfect retreat after days spent exploring Burybridge’s Saxon heritage sites and unravelling the village’s wartime mysteries.
+The boat’s cozy interior—with its warming multi-fuel stove, compact galley, and forward cabin that doubles as Lucy’s painting studio—provides the perfect retreat after days spent exploring Burybridge’s Saxon heritage sites and unravelling the village’s wartime mysteries.
 The narrowboat’s freedom allows Lucy to follow her art and investigate mysteries across England’s waterways, though some villages hold darker secrets than others.

 Schema